 The Belltown neighborhood is located in Central Seattle.
 Condos for sale in Belltown include foreclosures (bank-owned condos), short sales, and traditional resale and new construction condos.

-Belltown is part of King County and its population is 27,051.
+Belltown is part of King County, and its population is 27,051.
 Belltown has many restaurants, trendy shops, cafes, bars, public schools, and parks.
 It is home to clubs, bars, and concert venues for those interested in nightlife.
-Belltown has Olympic Sculpture Park that has beach access, views of Puget Sound, and a lot of art installations by locals.
+Belltown has Olympic Sculpture Park that has beach access, views of Puget Sound, and many art installations by locals.
 80% of the people in Belltown are renting while 20% are owning their homes.
 Rental prices are 16% higher than the Seattle average.
 The cost of living in Belltown is 12% lower than the Seattle average.
-Belltown Livability is #67 ranked neighborhood in Seattle (Below Average Livability Score) and #265 ranked neighborhood in Washington.
+Belltown Livability is the #67 ranked neighborhood in Seattle (Below Average Livability Score) and #265 ranked neighborhood in Washington.
 And Real Estate prices are 38% lower than the Seattle average.

-For job seekers, Belltown has many companies like Software Development Company- IT Outsourcing Company (Software company) in 3rd Ave located west of Vermont Inn, United Biosource Corporation (Pharmaceutical company) in 200 4th Ave located near Alto Apartments, Vix Technology (Software company) in 4th Ave #830 located east of Antioch University Seattle, Igneous (Software company) in 4th Ave #200 located near UW Neighborhood Belltown Clinic - Primary Care, Sirqul (Software company) in Vine St #101c located near Belltown P-Patch Community Gardens and clothing store Five Ultimate LLC, Vectorform (Software company) in 5th Ave #201 located near The Windham Apartments, DomainTools (Software company) in 4th Ave #1150 located near bus station 4th Ave & Lenora St, Amazon - Blackfoot (Software company) in 8th Ave located near 7-Eleven in Virginia street, Software Innovation Lab in 3rd Ave #105 located east of Cannabis store Have a Heart, Highspot (Software company) in Elliott Ave #400 located near World Trade Center Seattle, LiveStories (Software company) in 3rd Ave #900 located near Mattress Firm Seattle Downtown, OneStop Solutions LLC (Automation company) in Stewart St Suite 400 located near Hotel Max and Miller's Guild, and A A A Seattle Business Telephone Systems (Electrician) in 7th Ave located near Hyatt At Olive 8.
+For job seekers, Belltown has many companies like Software Development Company- IT Outsourcing Company (Software company) in 3rd Ave located west of Vermont Inn, United Biosource Corporation (Pharmaceutical company) in 200 4th Ave located near Alto Apartments, Vix Technology (Software company) in 4th Ave #830 located east of Antioch University Seattle, Igneous (Software company) in 4th Ave #200 located near UW Neighborhood Belltown Clinic - Primary Care, Sirqul (Software company) in Vine St #101c located near Belltown P-Patch Community Gardens and clothing store Five Ultimate LLC, Vectorform (Software company) in 5th Ave #201 located near The Windham Apartments, DomainTools (Software company) in 4th Ave #1150 near bus station 4th Ave & Lenora St, Amazon - Blackfoot (Software company) in 8th Ave located near 7-Eleven in Virginia street, Software Innovation Lab in 3rd Ave #105 located east of Cannabis store Have a Heart, Highspot (Software company) in Elliott Ave #400 located near World Trade Center Seattle, LiveStories (Software company) in 3rd Ave #900 located near Mattress Firm Seattle Downtown, OneStop Solutions LLC (Automation company) in Stewart St Suite 400 located near Hotel Max and Miller's Guild, and A A A Seattle Business Telephone Systems (Electrician) in 7th Ave located near Hyatt At Olive 8.

 Looking for more options?